Project Overview

 Homepage build and Template setup

 Because of the size of the website and timeline I worked with another developer to get some pages built.
-I did build the homepage, the Choose Your Meal Plan, The product pages and a few overview and template pages that could then be duplicated and filled in with the appropriate content for the page.
+I built the homepage, the Choose Your Meal Plan page and customizer, the product pages and a few overview and template pages that could then be duplicated and filled in with the appropriate content for each page.